Skip to content

 x = 9.5

-Long names are preferred over short abbreviations for improved clarity:
+Descriptive, longer names are generally preferred over short abbreviations for enhanced clarity:

 # Clearer meaning